N\'eel-Vector-Orientation Induced Direction-Robust Spin Filtering in Two-Dimensional Altermagnets

+Here, \(\widetilde D_{\pm}\) is the projected DOS weight within the transport window and \(\langle v_{\alpha}^{2}\rangle_{\pm}\) is the corresponding velocity-squared moment.
+Large \(\lvert P_{\alpha\alpha}\rvert\) can arise from spectral exclusion, which suppresses \(\widetilde D\) for one projection through a gap or band-edge shift \cite{doi:10.1073/pnas.1715465115,PhysRevLett.134.116703,10.1063/5.0147450,PhysRevLett.133.216701,10.1093/nsr/nww026,doi:10.1002/adma.201102555,PhysRevB.110.L220402,10.1063/5.0250823,PhysRevB.107.214419,10.1063/5.0242426,PhysRevB.111.035437,Manc2021,Xu2025Alterpiezoresponse,v38b-5by1,PhysRevB.111.134429,10.1063/5.0252374,Khan2025}, or from strongly unequal velocity moments \cite{bf1n-sxdl,zhiheng2025spinaxisdynamiclocking}.
+The present mechanism is instead dominated by a phase-space contrast: one projection contains conventional metallic pockets with a relatively large \(\widetilde D\), whereas the other contains small Weyl-derived pockets with a much smaller \(\widetilde D\).
+Because their velocity moments remain comparable, the conductance imbalance is predominantly DOS driven.
+N\'eel-vector reorientation controls this contrast by changing the magnetic symmetry and redistributing the low-energy states between the projections.
+The resulting state is therefore a gapless spin filter rather than a strict half-metal.

+In this work, we propose a mechanism for direction-robust gapless spin filtering in two-dimensional altermagnetic Weyl semimetals and validate it using Janus monolayer Ta$_2$TeSeO as a realistic material platform.
+We show that the N\'eel-vector orientation acts as a symmetry switch that selectively reduces the magnetic space group.
+For an in-plane N\'eel vector, the symmetry reduction displaces one Weyl-cone pair from its parent high-symmetry line and lifts the energetic equivalence of the remaining cones.
+This reconstruction produces metallic pockets in one spin projection and a low-DOS Weyl-derived manifold in the other.
+Their comparable velocity moments identify the resulting conductance imbalance as predominantly DOS driven.
+At charge neutrality and 20~K, the calculated conductivity polarization ranges from \(76.4\%\) to \(82.0\%\) throughout the in-plane angular range.
+The symmetry-related \(x\)- and \(y\)-oriented N\'eel vectors interchange the dominant spin projection, enabling reversible switching between the two spin-filtering states.

-To clarify how the Néel-vector $\mathbf{n}$ orientation affects the surviving magnetic symmetries, we briefly recall the transformation rules of an axial vector under mirror and twofold rotation operations (Fig. \ref{figure1}).
-In the absence of SOC and without fixing $\mathbf{n}$, a mirror relates two atoms with the same magnetic moments and hence enforces their equivalence.
-Once $\mathbf{n}$ is specified, however, a mirror acts differently on magnetic moment versus polar vectors such as atomic displacement and may no longer relate the two states.
-The resulting symmetry reduction enables chirality splitting and other $C_2$-type anisotropies in the electronic and phonon spectra.
+To clarify how the N\'eel-vector $\mathbf n$ orientation affects the surviving magnetic symmetries, we briefly recall the transformation rules of an axial vector under mirror and twofold rotation operations (Fig.~\ref{figure1}).
+As an example, let the mirror plane be $yz$ ($M_x$), the axial-vector transformation is